How To Build An Auto Loan Calculator

 Start off by selecting the calculator layout of your choice.
 We constantly keep updating our collection of quiz and calculator layouts, so it pays to keep an eye.

 Once you are in the builder, play around with the options available to change the background image, text color, button color, font, and so forth.
 These options help you add that individual touch to your calculator and make it consistent with your brand identity.

 Once you are done setting up the background it’s time to start inserting the questions.
 Another quick word regarding calculator layout selection – we recommend choosing layouts that provide live feedback.
-These include The Londoner, The Tokyo and The Seattle.
+These include The Londoner, The Tokyo, and The Seattle.
 The live templates work fine for calculators with lesser questions and also provide instantaneous responses to slight input changes.
-This allows the users to test a range of combinations at one go.
+This allows the users to test a range of combinations in one go.

 An auto loan calculator is among the simplest to create since it only requires three key inputs – loan amount, repayment time period, and interest rate per annum.
 So, you can ask the following questions in the builder to get the required input values –